Evgurov/Raytracer/README.md

   * Class `scene` (collection of objects)

   * Interaction models:
-    - `Schlick`: interaction with a translucent object taking into account:
+    - Schlick: interaction with a translucent object taking into account:
       * refractive coefficients (according to Snellius' law)
       * the spectrum of internal light absorption (in the thickness of the material)
       * the Fresnel factor (by means of the Schlick approximation)
       * the effect of total internal reflection
-    - `Lambert`: interaction with the absolute Lambert surface, taking into account
+    - Lambert: interaction with the absolute Lambert surface, taking into account
       * angle of incidence on the material and total scattering (Lambert model)
       * the spectrum of the surface half-absorption of light
-    - `SimpleEmission`: interaction with a simple radiating material (the most elementary model)
+    - SimpleEmission: interaction with a simple radiating material (the most elementary model)

 - `main.cpp `: setting the scene and rendering using the modules listed above